singhsaranjit/GettingAndCleaningData/CodeBook.md

 ## Output Data
-The following data elements are returned.
+The following data elements are returned, grouped by activity and subject.

 * activity - Activity name.
 * subject - Subject.